pramodkumarkarn/hugo-pk/content/about/index.md

 I was born in **London** (UK) but grew up in St. Louis MO (USA), then Denver CO, then Boulder CO where I studied art, architecture, and computer science at [University of Colorado](https://www.colorado.edu/), and then New York City (Brooklyn), then Seattle where I helped build a [digital agency](http://designcommission.com/), and now I'm growing up in London (again).

-I love [art](http://www.abstraktor.com) (especially modern art), [music](/music) (especially electronic), writing code, and working with people to make cool things (like a trading platform, data-mining tools, a mobile content company, a [digital marketplace](https://www.digitalmarketplace.service.gov.uk/) for the UK government, and a way for the TV & Radio crew at the BBC to manage its ambitious change portfolio).
+I love [art](http://www.abstraktor.com) (especially modern art), [music](/music) (especially electronic), writing code, and working with smart people to make cool things (like a trading platform, social media data-mining tools, or a [digital marketplace](https://www.digitalmarketplace.service.gov.uk/) for the UK government).
+Lately I've been helping the TV & Radio crew at the BBC to manage its ambitious change portfolio.

 To do this, I've used a lot of lean/agile practices, including things like systems thinking, [Objectives & Key Results](/okr), Liberating Structures [Liberating Structures](http://www.liberatingstructures.com/), and [Nonviolent Communication](/nvc).
 I've built things using C++, HTML, JavaScript, Java, Ruby on Rails, Python, and even Perl back in the day.
 You're looking at [some of my code](/colophon) right now.

+I love helping teams to get clear on what they're doing and why.
+And then figure out how to get better at doing it.

 Want to learn more?
 Check out my [CV](/cv).

-Want to get a coffee together or go look at some art?
+I'd love to know what you're working on and have a coffee or go look at some art.

 ## [Get in touch!](/contact)